Betony at the Community Woodland (photo: Sue Ashton)

 List of 25 flowering plants recorded at the woodland in April 2022:

-Bird’s-foot trefoil (Lotus corniculatus), Bluebell (Endymion non-scriptus), Buckthorn (Rhamnus cathartica), Celandine (Ranunculus ficaria), Chickweed (Stellaria media), Comfrey (Symphytum officinale), Common speedwell (Veronica officinalis), Cow parsley (Anthriscus sylvestris), Cowslip (Primula veris), Creeping buttercup (Ranunculus repens), Cut-leaved cranesbill (Geranium dissectum), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Dog daisy (Chrysanthemum leucanthemum), Dogwood (Thelycrania sanguinea), Ground ivy (Glechoma hederacea), Guelder rose (Viburnum opulus), Herb Robert (Geranium robertianum), Hogweed (Heraclyum spondylium), Lesser stitchwort (Stellaria graminea), Mrs Robb’s bonnet (Euphorbia amygdaloides robbiae), Purple deadnettle (Lamium purpureum), Red campion (Silene doica), Viburnum (Viburnum tinus), Wild garlic (Allium ursinum).
+Bird’s-foot trefoil (Lotus corniculatus), Bluebell (Endymion non-scriptus), Buckthorn (Rhamnus cathartica), Celandine (Ficaria verna), Chickweed (Stellaria media), Comfrey (Symphytum officinale), Common speedwell (Veronica officinalis), Cow parsley (Anthriscus sylvestris), Cowslip (Primula veris), Creeping buttercup (Ranunculus repens), Cut-leaved cranesbill (Geranium dissectum), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Dog daisy (Chrysanthemum leucanthemum), Dogwood (Thelycrania sanguinea), Ground ivy (Glechoma hederacea), Guelder rose (Viburnum opulus), Herb Robert (Geranium robertianum), Hogweed (Heracleum sphondylium), Lesser stitchwort (Stellaria graminea), Mrs Robb’s bonnet (Euphorbia amygdaloides robbiae), Purple deadnettle (Lamium purpureum), Red campion (Silene doica), Viburnum (Viburnum tinus), Wild garlic (Allium ursinum).

 MARCH 2022